kalebbennaveed/kalebbennaveed.github.io/index.md

   at the
   <a href="https://robotics.umich.edu/" target="_blank">Department of Robotics</a>,
   advised by
   <a href="https://websites.umich.edu/~dpanagou/" target="_blank">Professor Dimitra Panagou</a>.
-My goal is to develop principled planning algorithms that enable long-term autonomy in robotic systems.
+My goal is to develop principled planning algorithms that enable safe long-term autonomy in robotic systems.
 My research is at the intersection of informative path planning, multi-agent coordination, and safe trajectory planning under uncertainty and disturbances, and is motivated by challenges in persistent exploration, reconstruction, and mapping in dynamic spatiotemporal environments. </p>

 <p>
   In the past, I have worked with